 In certain circumstances, it may be possible to obtain an exemption from being registered as a financial adviser or from any of the obligations under the Financial Advisers Act 2008, regulations or the Code of Conduct.

-It explains the approach of the Financial Markets Authority (the FMA) to granting exemptions under the Financial Advisers Act 2008.
+The guide explains the approach of the Financial Markets Authority (the FMA) to granting exemptions under the Financial Advisers Act 2008.
 It is intended to provide answers to commonly asked questions in relation to exemptions and to provide information to potential applicants on the process for making an application.

 The Code establishes the components of the New Zealand Certificate in Financial Services Level 5 (NZ Certificate) as the minimum standard of competence for AFAs.
 It sets out the educational requirements and alternative paths available to advisers that are relevant to the financial adviser services (FAS scope) to meet this minimum standard.
 See more information on AFAs competence and assessment.